 Requirements for formal structure of text

 Save your contribution in the format Word, font size 12, Times New Roman, line spacing 1.5, text width 15 cm, without underlining, and with automatic functions switched off.
+There is single space between each word.
 The text file must be named in such a manner as to prevent confusion (name of file without accents, e.g. in the surname of the main author, key word of study and indication of text: “Novak_glaucoma_text.docx”).
 The recommended size is maximum 10 standard pages (counted without the title page, abstract and literature, 1 standard page = 1 800 characters including spaces).
 Begin each new section on a new page.
 In the text of the contribution respect the order of title page, summary, key words, actual text of study and summary of used literature.

 Send pictorial documentation in electronic form in format JPG, BMP, TIFF, in print resolution of min.
 300 dpi.
 The minimum width of the image should be 2000 pixels.
 If pictorial documentation published elsewhere is reprinted, it is necessary to state the original source and document the written consent of the holder of exclusive copyright.
 Number pictorial appendices according to their occurrence in the text and save them separately, named analogously as the other files (e.g. “Novak_glaucoma_1.jpg”).
 Add the key to the pictorial documentation as a separate MS Word file, named analogously as the other files (e.g. “Novak_glaucoma_legend.docx”), and explain any applicable symbols or abbreviations.